Stock market today: Asia shares mixed on holiday mode trade

 The yield on the two-year Treasury, which moves more on expectations for Fed action, rose to 4.13% from 4.02%.

-In energy trading, benchmark U.S. crude inched down 3 cents to $75.63 a barrel.
+In energy trading, benchmark U.S. crude inched down 1 cent to $75.65 a barrel.
 Brent crude, the international standard, fell 3 cents to $79.28 a barrel.

 AP Business Writer Stan Choe contributed.